Examples of Dental Clinic Names

 8. Additional Considerations for Creating the Best Dental Practice Name

 - Is the name meaningful?
 Does your new business name convey the image or brand you want?
-You want it to be clear and concise so that people who search for a dentist online will quickly be able to identify with you.
+You want it to be clear and concise so that people searching for a dentist online can quickly identify with you.

 - Is it warm and positive?
-Does the name you are considering have a positive connotation or is it cold and clinical sounding?
-So many of my friends and family are intimidated by going to a new dentist and most dentists understand that fear can be a factor.
-Having a dentist stand with a drill in your mouth while you have the irrigation drain hanging out the other side can be scary for some patients.
-The first impression you make on prospective patients is primarily based on the name of your practice and a referral if you have been recommended to them.
-The right name goes a long way to making patients feel as comfortable as possible to trust you with their teeth (or their children’s teeth) before they enter your office.
+Does the name you are considering have a positive connotation, or is it cold and clinically sounding?
+So many of my friends and family are intimidated by going to a new dentist, and most dentists understand that fear can be a factor.
+Having a dentist stand with a drill in your mouth while the irrigation drain hangs out on the other side can be scary for some patients.
+The first impression you make on prospective patients is primarily based on your practice's name and on a referral, if you have been recommended to them.
+The right name goes a long way toward helping patients feel as comfortable as possible in trusting you with their teeth (or their children’s teeth) before they enter your office.

 - Is the domain name available?
 If you plan on creating a dental website, which you should, conduct a domain name search to see if that domain is already registered.
 This can be a difficult step, particularly if you choose the “smiles sell” approach.
-You want to make sure that you choose a name that allows you to claim the best possible domain for your website.
-This is a crucial step as you want to have a single identity, from online to your outdoor signage.
-In most cases, a .com extension is going to be better than the alternatives since it's what most people assume as a default.
-However, there's little to no SEO value regarding the domain extension you go with.
+You want to choose a name that lets you claim the best possible domain for your website.
+This is a crucial step, as you want a single identity from online to your outdoor signage.
+In most cases, a .com extension is better than alternatives, since it's what most people assume as the default.
+However, there's little to no SEO value in the domain extension you choose.

 - Do you need a tagline?
 A tagline may be necessary if your business name doesn’t convey what you do.
-For example, if you have a general name such as Smith Dental, then perhaps a tagline can add some detail to what you do.
+For example, if you have a general name like Smith Dental, a tagline can add detail about what you do.
 Also, you may consider using the tagline to highlight any state-of-the-art technology that you employ.
-For example Smith Dental: Friendly Family Dentistry is clearer than the basic practice name.
+For example, Smith Dental: Friendly Family Dentistry is clearer than the basic practice name.

 - Is it easy to pronounce and remember?
 What brands do you think of first when you think about quality branding?
-The chances are that you think of short names, things like Target.
-In tooth-care, think about a name like Aquafresh.
+The chances are that you are thinking of short names, things like Target.
+In tooth care, think about a name like Aquafresh.
 The name is short, it’s evocative, and it’s easy to say and remember.
 You have to think about what impression your business name leaves when people first see it.
 Remember, your name should be warm and inviting, not cold and clinical.

 - Does it produce an image of what you do?
 People should be able to figure out what you do from your business name.
 Don’t leave any guesswork here.
 Be as clear as you can.

 - Do you have a philosophy or mission statement?
 If so, you can use it as inspiration for naming your dental clinic.
-If you do not have a mission statement, I would recommend you consider coming up with one and then using it as inspiration for your dental clinic name.
+If you don't have a mission statement, I recommend creating one and using it as inspiration for your dental clinic name.
 It will help people identify with you.
 I would also encourage you to put your mission statement somewhere visible in the waiting room.

 - Do you want to attract families?
 Are you good with children?
-If so, you may consider adding “Family” in your business name.
-Remember that families grow is one strategy that can help you add patients.
+If so, you may consider adding Family to your business name.
+Remember that family growth is one strategy that can help you add patients.
 Adults who get married and have kids will be happy to know that you can provide dental care for both them and their children.

 - Demographic research may help you identify needs in your community.
 Do you know your target market and competition?
 Consider doing some homework on this one.
 Look at a Google map of the other dentists in your area.
-Are there a lot of other practices in the same general area doing the same thing you do?
-This point could help you stand out in the crowd by adjusting your brand.
-You do not have to change what you do, but you do need to find a way to differentiate yourself from the other choices in the area.
+Are there many other practices in the same general area doing the same thing you do?
+This point could help you stand out from the crowd by adjusting your brand.
+You don't have to change what you do, but you do need to find a way to differentiate yourself from the other choices in the area.

 - Think about sign options.
 Yes, you will be putting up signs, so you need a name and a logo that looks good on the street corner.
 It also needs to go on your business cards, dental practice brochures, and website.
 It is important to think about how the name you choose will look.
 How will you create a clear and concise image centered on your business name?